MerchantPug/apugli-docs/docs/types/data_types/food_component.md

 }
 ```

-An food component that recovers 4 hunger and 1 saturation.
+A food component that recovers 4 hunger and 1 saturation.